Identifying Spurious Correlations using Counterfactual Alignment: CF Alignment Methodology

 \section{CF Alignment Methodology}

 In this work, we introduce the CF alignment approach, outlined in Figure \ref{fig:alignment1}.
+The CF alignment approach tests if a base classifier $f_b$ utilizes features that are also used by a downstream classifier (e.g. $f_1$).
+If they do, the generated CF would have features modulated which would cause the other classifier (e.g. $f_1$) to have a different output.
+This alignment can then be measured quantitatively by comparing how aligned the changes in prediction are.
+Here we consider a classifier as predicting a single scalar value $f(x) \in [0,1]$.
+A multiclass classifier can also work if we consider one class vs all other classes to create a single output value.

+We say that two classifiers are aligned if both their predictions change negatively with a counterfactual generated for one of them, implying the features removed were used for both predictions.
+We say they are inverse aligned when one classifier's prediction is reduced and the other's prediction increased.
+We discuss how to quantify this in \S\ref{sec:relativechange} but will continue on how we generate CFs.

-The methodology involves the generation of counterfactual samples using a technique known as Latent Shift \citep{Cohen2021gif}.
+To generate CF samples a technique known as Latent Shift \citep{Cohen2021gif} is used.
 The implementation of Latent Shift requires the integration of an encoder/decoder model, denoted as $D(E(x))$, where $E$ represents the encoder and $D$ is the decoder.
 Additionally, a classifier $f$ is incorporated, responsible for predicting the target variable $y$, expressed as $y = f(x)$.
 It is important to note that both the autoencoder and the classifier are trained independently, with the only specified requirements being differentiability and operation on the same data domain.

 To compute a counterfactual, the process begins with encoding an input image $x$ using the encoder $E(x)$, resulting in a latent representation $z$.
 The next step involves perturbing the latent space to generate counterfactual samples.
 This perturbation is performed using a base classifier $f_b$, as illustrated in Equation \ref{eq:shift}.
 The resulting perturbed latent representation is denoted as $z_{\lambda}$.
 Subsequently, the decoder $D$ is employed to reconstruct the image, resulting in a counterfactual image $x'_{\lambda}$, as depicted in Equation \ref{eq:gen}.